 Here’s why the barcode scan test is so important.
-For every size and colourway combination, there’s one specific code.

-For instance, there is one certain barcode for Pharrell Williams NMD, red colourway, in the US10 size.
+There is one certain barcode for Pharrell Williams NMD, red colourway, in the US10 size.

 Then, there’s another one barcode for the same Pharrell Williams NMD, red colourway, in the US11 size.

-Think of it this way: fake manufacturers will not waste time and money (especially money) on buying every single size of the shoe they replicate.
+Think of it this way: Fake manufacturers will not waste time and money (especially money) on buying every single size of the shoe they replicate.

 They would do that if they would want to geet this unique code right for every fake they produce.

 At the end of the day, people wear the product, not the box.

 How do we authenticate through the barcode test, then?

 We’ll explain below how to do that easily.

 I don’t think the barcode will ever be right on the fakes, as there’s no point for fake manufacturers to invest time and money in this extra small detail.

 If anything, this serial number is the last 0.5% in the process of perfectly replicating authentic shoes.

 What our barcode scan function does is it generates a Google search for the

-Here’s where the reader has to judge — if there are some or a lot of confirmations on Google for that code (thus, the size-colourway combination), the box is authentic.
+If there are some or a lot of confirmations on Google for that code (thus, the size-colourway combination), the box is authentic.